open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 <!-- I think this tutorial should use a file to show the actual spike data and then show how to modify it for online data -->

-This tutorial shows how to use ONIX hardware and the OpenEphys.Onix1 Bonsai package to perform basic online signal processing functions in Bonsai such as channel selection and reordering, filtering and event detection such as a fixed threshold crossing.
+This tutorial shows how to use ONIX hardware and the OpenEphys.Onix1 Bonsai package to perform basic online signal on electrophysiology data in Bonsai such as channel selection and reordering, frequency filtering and event detection (in this example, spike detection using a fixed threshold crossing).

-This type of processing is important for real-time feedback while monitoring data being acquired.
+This type of processing is important for real-time feedback while monitoring data during acquisition.
 However, Bonsai's integrated visualizers and event detectors are limited, so we recommend using the tools available in the Open Ephys GUI for specialized ephys visualizations.
 The Open Ephys GUI is particularly suited for visualizing data from very dense arrays such as Neuropixels probes.
 <!-- You can follow the Visualizing data in the Open Ephys GUI tutorial to set up your system to acquire in Bonsai and visualize in the Open Ephys GUI.  -->

-More advanced event detection algorithms such as spike sorting, ripple detection, etc. need specific implementations in Bonsai.
  Event detection in Bonsai will be faster and it allows actuation using ONIX or other hardware for closed-loop applications.
+However, more advanced event detection algorithms such as spike sorting, ripple detection, etc. need specific implementations in Bonsai.

 This tutorial will guide you through building the following workflow: